mmucklo/DtcQueueBundle/README.md

 // Timed Example
 $fibonacciWorker->later(90)->fibonacci(20); // Run 90 seconds later

+// Priority
+//    Note: whether 1 == High or Low priority is configurable, but by default it is High
+$fibonacciWorker->later(0, 1); // As soon as possible, High priority
+$fibonacciWorker->later(0, 125); // Medium priority
+$fibonacciWorker->later(0, 255); // Low priority

 // Advanced Usage
 $expireTime = time() + 3600;

+// If we don't get to the job by $expireTime, then don't execute it...
 $fibonacciWorker->later()->setExpiresAt(new \DateTime("@$expireTime"))->fibonacci(20); // Must be run within the hour or not at all
 ```